 What Does the PG/VG Ratio in E-Liquids Mean?

 E liquids are produced with different levels of PG & VG.
 Differing ratios of these two ingredients will alter the throat hit, strength of flavour and amount of 'cloud'.
 These mixes are displayed in percentages, often as '80/20 PG/VG' or '80VG/20PG', for example.

 See the chart below for an idea of what effect the different ingredient levels have.

-It's not recommended to use high VG e-liquids in standard, above ohm tanks.
+We don't recommend trying to use high VG e-liquids in classic or 'MTL' kits.
 VG has a higher viscosity than PG and therefore atomises at a different rate.
 This can quickly cause coils to burn out and taste pretty nasty!

 Likewise, we don't recommend using high PG e-liquids in sub ohm/DTL kits as the thicker liquid can clog up the coils and cause a burning taste.

 It's for the reasons above that our all of our OK Vape E-Liquids contain a 50/50 PG/VG ratio.
 This balanced ratio means that the e-liquid is versatile and will work well in the majority of vape kits and tanks, regardless of whether they are designed for mouth-to-lung or direct-to-lung vaping*.